DarlyP/Customer-Churn-Prediction-Platform-for-Retail-Business-Using-Machine-Learning-and-MLOps/README.md

 - Confusion matrix and classification report
 - Feature list and model artifact

-This makes it straightforward to compare baseline vs. tuned models and promote the champion to production.
+12 runs across 6 model types are tracked and compared.
+The parallel coordinates plot makes it easy to see which hyperparameter combinations drive the best accuracy.

 ```bash
 mlflow ui  # → http://localhost:5000